Background pattern

 Taking Diacomit with food and drinks

-Do not take Diacomit with milk or dairy products (yogurt, creamy cheeses, etc.), fruit juices, fizzy drinks, or foods and drinks containing caffeine or theophylline (such as cola, chocolate, coffee, tea, or energy drinks).
+DO NOT take Diacomit with milk or dairy products (yogurt, creamy cheeses, etc.), fruit juices, fizzy drinks, or foods and drinks that contain caffeine or theophylline (e.g., cola, chocolate, coffee, tea, or energy drinks).

 Pregnancy and breastfeeding

-If your daughter is pregnant or breastfeeding, or if you think she might be pregnant or plans to become pregnant, consult your child's doctor before taking this medicine.
-During pregnancy, DO NOT stop an effective antiepileptic treatment.
+If your daughter is pregnant or breastfeeding, thinks she may be pregnant, or plans to become pregnant, consult her doctor before taking this medicine.
+During pregnancy, DO NOT stop effective antiepileptic treatment.

-It is not recommended to breastfeed during treatment with this medicine.
+Breastfeeding is not recommended during treatment with this medicine.

 This medicine may cause drowsiness in your child.